 NEWS AND EVENTS

 TVCR was one of the featured nonprofits in the 2014 1% for the Tetons Video Blitz.
-YOU can help us win the online vote (and help our volunteer filmmakers to earn a cash prize for their hard work) by watching the YouTube video and "liking" it.
-Remember to click on the thumbs up symbol on the lower right corner of the page!
+Amateur filmmakers "Elucid" created this fantastic video about recycling in Teton Valley.
 We love the fact that this video used "recycled" clips from the past to tell the story of recycling.
-Click the link below to access the video.

 Recycle.
 In Teton Valley, you can drop off recyclables at the transfer station in Driggs, or you can pay for curbside pickup service through RAD Recycling.
 If you take your recycling to other counties, such as Jackson, WY, there are some differences in what they accept.
 Check their websites for more information.

 Please note that the Teton County, Idaho transfer station is now on summer hours for recycling drop off.
 They are open to the public on Tuesdays from 8-3, Thursdays from 11-6, and Saturdays from 8-1.

 Support businesses that support recycling!
 TVCR would like to thank the following businesses who provide sustaining resources for waste reduction in Teton Valley.